 However, the chalk paint on the top layer of wood (not soaked) will dry faster because it’s exposed to good air circulation, so the solvent will evaporate faster since there’s good air circulation.
-So, while the chalk paint on the wood surface will dry fast, the chalk inside the wood will take longer to dry and cure.
+So, while the paint on the wood surface will dry fast, the paint inside the wood will take longer to dry and cure.

 Tip: Chalk paint will take longer to dry on porous materials like fresh wood.

 Related Read: How To Sand Chalk Paint?